Entrepreneurial and Innovative Thinking

 Upon completion of this subject, the student should be able to:

-- Analyse and apply contributions from industry experts and mentors to an entrepreneurial and/or innovative idea
+- Analyse and apply contributions from industry and mentors to an entrepreneurial and/or innovative idea.

-- Identify and apply an approach to communicate and present an entrepreneurial and/or innovative idea
+- Identify, evaluate and communicate an entrepreneurial and/or innovative idea.

 - 1. Entrepreneurial Thinking, Social Entrepreneurship and Intrapreneurship